ItsHiatus/Kick-Ban-Handler/README.md

 How to use:

-Moderators must be added to to Moderator list (Name or UserId)

-Must use Resolver.VerifyGameAccess() when a player joins to check if they're banned or not

 	Resolver.VerifyGameAccess(user : number|Player): boolean --> Checks if user has access to the game (false = banned)
 		Note: 'user' must be a UserId or Player object

 	Resolver.Note(user : number|Player, note : string, moderator : string|Player)
 		Note: 'user' must be a UserId or Player object 'moderator' must be a string or Player object